Talwar-class frigate: Armament

+Overview

 Primary weapon

 In the main strike role, an eight-cell 3S14E vertical missile launcher is fitted, which accommodates the 3M-54E Klub-N anti-ship missile developed by the Novator Design Bureau.
 The Agat Research and Production Enterprise has supplied the 3R14N-11356 shipborne fire-control system associated with the Klub-N. The 3M-54E Klub is an 8.22 m long missile using active radar guidance with a range of 220 km.
 It is a three-stage missile in which the terminal stage reaches supersonic velocity (Mach 2.9) when it is approximately 20 km from its target.

-The follow-on order of INS Teg, Tarkash and Trikand are fitted with the BrahMos supersonic cruise missile, which has a range of 300 km and moves with the velocity of Mach 3 throughout its flight.
+The later batches of 7 ships (Teg onwards) are fitted with the BrahMos supersonic cruise missile, which has a range of 300 km and a cruising speed of Mach 2.8 throughout its flight.

+In May 2015, the Defence Acquisition Council of the Indian Ministry of Defence cleared the procurement of nine systems of BrahMos cruise missiles to equip the first batch of Talwar-class frigates as well as three of the Delhi-class destroyers at a cost of ₹2700 crore.
+By 2024, the Klub missile launchers on INS Talwar and INS Tabar of the first batch was replaced by BrahMos-capable UVLM launchers while the same change for INS Trishul yet to be done.

 Air defence

-The Shtil-1 SAM system with a 3S-90 missile launcher is fitted forward of the bridge and is armed with the 9M317 (SA-N-12 "Grizzly", navalised SA-17) missile.
+The Shtil-1 SAM system with a 3S-90 single rail missile launcher is fitted forward of the bridge and is armed with the 9M317 (SA-N-12 "Grizzly", navalised SA-17) missile.
 24 missiles are carried in a magazine located below deck.
 Guidance and target illumination for these missiles is provided by four MR-90 Orekh (NATO: Front Dome) radars, which are connected to a command and control post.
 The SA-N-12 missile uses a combination of inertial guidance and semi-active radar homing to its maximum range of 32 km.
 The 70 kg blast-fragmentation warhead is triggered by a radar proximity fuze.
 The missile's control system and warhead can be adjusted to a specific target following target recognition, which increases hit probability.
 Eight Igla-1E (SA-16) portable air defence missiles are also carried.